CZERTAINLY/CZERTAINLY-Documentation/docs/60-contributors/10-attributes/05-content.md

 | `OBJECT`               | [`ObjectAttributeContent`](https://github.com/3KeyCompany/CZERTAINLY-Interfaces/blob/master/src/main/java/com/czertainly/api/model/common/attribute/v2/content/ObjectAttributeContent.java)         | `object`                                                                                                                                                                                                 |

-:::warning[Mulitple content types in one Attribute] One `Attribute` can define only one `contenttype`.
+:::warning[Mulitple content types in one Attribute] One `Attribute` can define only one `contentType`.
 Multiple different content types for one `Attribute` is not supported.
 :::

 ## Content type samples